Shanmus4/infinityshare/PLANNING.md

 * **Download All Memory:** Zipping large files entirely in the browser (`JSZip`) can consume significant memory and may fail for very large transfers.
 Consider alternative approaches (e.g., streaming zip generation) if this becomes an issue.
 * **App.js Size:** `client/src/App.js` is very large and handles too many responsibilities.
 Refactor into smaller hooks and components.
 * **NoSleep.js Activation:** `NoSleep.js` relies on user interaction (like a click or touch) to initially enable its video-based wake lock.
 This is handled by the library, but ensure the first user interaction happens for it to take effect.
+* **TURN Server Costs & Performance:** While TURN servers (like Twilio's) significantly improve connection reliability, data relayed through them incurs costs (per GB).
+Also, relayed connections are inherently slower than direct P2P.
+Optimal local network configurations (firewalls allowing UDP, no AP isolation, working mDNS) are still important for achieving the fastest speeds on the same network.
+* **Signaling Server Stability:** The reliability of the signaling server (e.g., on Render.com) is crucial.
+WebSocket disconnects can disrupt heartbeats and lead to premature WebRTC session termination.
+Ensure the hosting tier and server health are adequate.